Mumbles Pier: Renovation

 The pier closed on 1 October 1987 for a £40,000 refit, which included renewal of the steel around the entrance.
 The pier reopened on Good Friday 1988.

 By the early 21st century the pier had fallen into a state of disrepair with a large section fenced off to visitors and other areas patched up to maintain safety.
 The owners planned to repair the pier and to regenerate the nearby area.
 The plans included the building of a new hotel and spa, a conference and exhibition centre and a new boardwalk linking the Knab rock with the pier.

 During a major renovation in 2012, a new lifeboat station and RNLI gift shop was built at the end of the pier and fishing platforms added.

-Today

-The pier is used for fishing and tourism, offering panoramic views of Swansea Bay with the Mumbles Lighthouse on one side and Port Talbot on the other.
-The pier complex is owned, according to the last accounts submitted to Companies House (UK company registration agency) Ameco Leisure Group Limited is considered the ultimate parent company of Amusement Equipment Co.
-Limited as it holds 100% of the issued share capital of Amusement Equipment Co.
-Limited.
-The ultimate controlling party is Mr F S Bollom and Mr A J Bollom by virtue of holding 100% of the issued share capital of the parent company, Ameco Leisure Group Limited.

-An entertainment complex on the land at the base of the pier includes bars, restaurant, an ice-skating rink (opened in 2006 and featured in an ITV Wales documentary series) and an amusement arcade.
-The amusement arcade contains over 100 arcade machines and a miniature bowling alley on the upper floor.
+2022 fire

+In August 2022, both the fish restaurant and nightclub at the base of the pier were destroyed by fire, although the pier itself was undamaged.